BenGalewsky/bengalewsky.github.io/_posts/2019-01-07-ZeroToReanaOnOpenstack.markdown

 routes inbound http requests to the reana service regardless of the node where it is running.

-With helm installation is quite simple.
-I wound up forking the helm chart as I couldn't see how the node selector settings worked as implemented to insure the controller runs on the node that has an external IP address.
+With helm, installation is quite simple.
+However, I wound up forking the helm chart as I couldn't see how the node selector settings worked as implemented to insure the controller runs on the node that has an external IP address.